What are the best countries in the world for press freedom?

 Switzerland is already known to many as the ideal destination for expats in terms of working conditions and annual living wage.
 However, it is also one of the best in terms of the freedom that you get as a journalist.
 Currently ranked 5th in the world as of 2018 for their journalist freedom there are a number of reasons to consider pursuing this career here.

-As part of your For those that love the thrill of journalism, there are also a number of other benefits such as a competitive average wage of 82K per year.
+For those that love the thrill of journalism, there are also a number of other benefits such as a competitive average wage of 82K per year.
 You will also receive payment for overtime, as well as other benefits such as insurance allowing you to report and earn in no time at all.

 In addition to being a country that is welcoming to those that are living and working here from abroad, Jamaica also has a positive attitude when it comes to journalistic freedom.
 It is currently ranked 8th in the world for the freedom of press and the way that journalists are treated.